DragonSenses/Algorithms/LeetCode/90-subsets-ii/problem.md

   INITIALIZE subsets as a list containing an empty subset [] SET subsetSize = 0  // Tracks index to start adding duplicates

+  FOR each element in nums:
+    IF this element is the first occurrence:
+      SET startingIndex = 0  // Add to all subsets
+    ELSE:
+      SET startingIndex = subsetSize  // Add to only newly created subsets

 ```